jstock29/jstock29/README.md

 You can read all about the code and data at the [repository](https://github.com/arup-group/social-data).
 You can also check out the data using our fun new [Streamlit app!](https://share.streamlit.io/arup-group/social-data/run.py)

+## Deal or No Deal
+I contend that Deal or No Deal is the greatest game show conceived by humanity.
+It's just a fascinating window into humanity itself.
+But that's not what this repository is all about.
+I'm especially interested in the Banker, so I decided to try to figure out how the Banker's algorithm works.
+You can follow along with this full saga through [some articles I wrote on Medium](https://towardsdatascience.com/i-figured-out-how-deal-or-no-deal-works-kind-of-875e63a8cef6), but this repository is where I've been storing all of that code.
+I've been using Streamlit to build interfaces to help me collect data, vizualize trends, and build and test machine learning models to replicate the Banker.

 ## Teetum.com
 This is a [joke website](https://teetum.com/blog) I made for my friend Tatum's birthday.
 It's a parody of her blog, laden with jokes that will make no sense and pictures that straddle the line of postability.
 I debuted this at her spooky-themed birthday party and it's one of the best gifts I've ever given.